 Missouri Earthquake Preparedness

-The State Emergency Management Agency's Earthquake Program worked with Notre Dame Regional High School to improve the school's earthquake preparedness and safety.
-Read more...
+A Cape Girardeau school is now better prepared in case of a strong earthquake in southeast Missouri.
+The State Emergency Management Agency’s Earthquake Program worked with Notre Dame Regional High School on a mitigation project aimed at improving the school’s earthquake safety.

 Funding provided by the National Earthquake Hazards Reduction Program (NEHRP) allowed Notre Dame Regional High School to improve safety for students, teachers, staff and visitors.
 Earthquake preparedness repairs included securing overhead light fixtures, anchoring bookcases and cabinets that could fall, replacing hallway glass with tempered glass, and anchoring a gas valve and high voltage transformer onto concrete pads.
 Staff members at the high school also strapped several water heaters and water softeners to walls to keep them from falling over during an earthquake.

 The non-structural improvements were completed in March 2013, and cost just over $5,000.
 Bloomfield R-XIV, Kennett 39 and Sikeston R-6 are other Missouri school districts that have benefited from the NEHRP state assistance cooperative program.

 Other earthquake non-structural mitigation projects are underway in the Nell Holcomb R-IV and Doniphan R-I school districts in southeast Missouri.